haiku/website/content/glass_elevator/_index.md

 tags = []
 +++

-## The Glass Elevator project lasted up until 2017
+## Glass Elevator was a project for discussing and documenting ideas for future Haiku versions, R2 and beyond.

 - *The Results:* [Request for Comments Index](rfc/)